yt-dlp/yt-dlp/README.md

                                     (default) (Alias: --no-write-automatic-subs)
     --list-subs                     List available subtitles of each video.
                                     Simulate unless --no-simulate is used
-    --sub-format FORMAT             Subtitle format; accepts formats preference, e.g. "srt" or "ass/srt/best"
-    --sub-langs LANGS               Languages of the subtitles to download (can be regex) or "all" separated by commas, e.g.
+    --sub-format FORMAT             Subtitle format; accepts formats preference separated by "/", e.g. "srt" or "ass/srt/best" --sub-langs LANGS               Languages of the subtitles to download (can be regex) or "all" separated by commas, e.g.
+                                    --sub-langs "en.*,ja" (where "en.*" is a
-                                    --sub-langs "en.*,ja".
-You can prefix the
-                                    language code with a "-" to exclude it from the requested languages, e.g. --sub-langs
+                                    regex pattern that matches "en" followed by 0 or more of any character).
+You can prefix the language code with a "-" to exclude it from the requested languages, e.g. --sub-
-                                    all,-live_chat.
-Use --list-subs for a list
+                                    langs all,-live_chat.
+Use --list-subs for a
-                                    of available language tags
+                                    list of available language tags

 ## Authentication Options:
     -u, --username USERNAME         Login with this account ID